 The corporate change should not be an issue in PA.
 But the sale could prompt some changes in New Jersey, where Caesars owns a cluster of properties in Atlantic City.

-Caesars Entertainment operates across 29 locations, including retail and online.
-They are now in the US states of Pennsylvania, New Jersey, Mississippi, Indiana, Iowa, New York, and Nevada.
+Caesars Entertainment operates across 29 locations, both retail and online.
+It is now in Pennsylvania, New Jersey, Mississippi, Indiana, Iowa, New York and Nevada.

 Accounts can be funded in the app via Visa, MasterCard, PayPal, ACH and several other forms of payment.

 Sports bettors, online casino players and likely online poker fans should be in for a treat given the ubiquity of the brand and Caesars’ well-received rewards program.